 For those seeking additional support, Phoenix Health offers online therapy services.
 Their licensed perinatal mental health professionals incorporate meditation into personalized care plans to help manage prenatal anxiety.

-Types of Meditation for Perinatal Anxiety
+Types of Meditation to Try for Perinatal Anxiety

 Mindfulness Meditation